keith-dev/openbsd/src/distrib/alpha/ramdisk/install.md

 md_welcome_banner() {
 {
 	if [ "$MODE" = "install" ]; then
-		echo ""
 		echo "Welcome to the OpenBSD/alpha ${VERSION_MAJOR}.${VERSION_MINOR} installation program." cat << \__welcome_banner_1

-This program is designed to help you put OpenBSD on your disk, in a simple and rational way.
-You'll be asked several questions, and it would probably be useful to have your disk's hardware manual, the installation notes, and a calculator handy.
+This program is designed to help you put OpenBSD on your system in a simple and rational way.
 __welcome_banner_1

 	else
-		echo ""
-		echo "Welcome to the OpenBSD/alpha ${VERSION} upgrade program." cat << \__welcome_banner_2
+		echo "Welcome to the OpenBSD/alpha ${VERSION_MAJOR}.${VERSION_MINOR} upgrade program." cat << \__welcome_banner_2

 This program is designed to help you upgrade your OpenBSD system in a